malmbergoe/DisplayHelloWorld/README.md

 ## S.H.O.U.T
-(Screen Hardware Outpu Usecase Test)
+(Screen Hardware Output Usecase Test)
 This project is intended as a simple exploratory hello world project for interacting with an i2c display, using a compound of (for me) at the moment interesting techniques.

 #### Project goals
+Produce output on a lcd display.

 #### Setup

 ###### Build host
+tbd

 ###### Target hardware
+- raspberry pi 3
+- adafruit i2c 16x2 lcd pi plate

 #### Build the software
 command to compile: